-Students wishing to live on campus must pay a \$100.00 housing application fee which will be credited to the student's account.
-Each student is also responsible for a \$50.00 security deposit.
-If there are no outstanding charges on the student's account, the security deposit will be refunded at the end of his/her residency.
+Students wishing to live on campus must pay a non-refundable \$200.00 housing application fee (room deposit) which will be credited to the student's account.
+Each student is also responsible for a \$100.00 security deposit.
+The security deposit will be refunded at the end of his/her residency.